dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## What It Does

-This application uses together.ai inference APIs to identify relevant topics in academic papers, search Hacker News for related comments and rank them.
+This application uses Together.ai inference APIs to identify relevant topics in academic papers, search Hacker News for related comments and rank them.
 The app is hosted on DBOS Cloud.

 ## How It Works

 - Upload a paper.
-The app uses together.ai API to query the paper's embeddings and store them in postgres/pgvector.
+The app uses Together.ai API to query the paper's embeddings and store them in postgres/pgvector.
 - Search Hacker News.
 The app uses a multi-agent workflow and Together.AI inference API.
 First, it extracts the paper's key topics.
 Second, it searchs Hacker News for relevant comments.
-Third, it ranks the comments using together.ai API.
-This is a multi-models workflow.
+Third, it ranks the comments using Together.ai API.

 ## Why Use DBOS

 - Fast Serverless deploy to the cloud.
-- Durable execution for AI workflows: if the application crashes, together.ai APIs will not be queried again for already-executed steps.
+- Durable execution: if the application crashes, workflows will be resumed where they left off and Together.ai APIs will not be queried again for already-executed steps.
-- Capture provenance/lineage data for your workflows.
+- Automatically capture provenance/lineage data for your workflows.

 ## Setup Instructions